 Valentina Capone

-Valentina Capone serves as the Vice President of the Board of Directors of Capital Region Vegan Network (CRVN), where she works to empower and engage the community through vegan outreach, education, and advocacy.
+Valentina Capone (she/her) serves as the Vice President of the Board of Directors of Capital Region Vegan Network (CRVN), where she works to empower and engage the community through vegan outreach, education, and advocacy.
 With a commitment to personal growth and community building, Valentina is dedicated to creating inclusive spaces that welcome everyone from long-time vegans to the veg-curious.

 Her role at CRVN includes fostering meaningful connections with local businesses, managing major gifts and grants, and organizing impactful events like Albany VegFest and seasonal socials.
 Valentina is passionate about helping others discover the benefits of a vegan lifestyle, from health and wellness to environmental sustainability and animal welfare.